 Sometimes you need to shrink C drive, for example: you forget to edit and create partition when installing Windows 10, so C drive occupy all disk space.
 In that case, you can create more volumes by shrinking C drive to release free space.
 If drive D is running out of space, you can also shrink C to extend it.

-To shrink C drive, Windows 10 has Shrink Volume in native Disk Management utility, but many people feedback that they unable to shrink C drive.
-In this article, I’ll explain why you can’t shrink C drive in Windows 10 Disk Management and easy method to solve this problem.
+To shrink C drive, Windows 10 has Shrink Volume in native Disk Management utility, but many people feedback that they can't shrink C drive.
+In this article, I'll explain why unable to shrink C drive in Windows 10 Disk Management and easy method to solve this problem.

 Why cannot shrink partition C: in Windows 10 DM

-There are 2 common reasons why you can’t shrink C: drive in Windows 10 Disk Management: inconsistent available space and unmovable files.
-I’ll explain one by one.
+There are 2 common reasons why cannot shrink C: drive in Windows 10 Disk Management: inconsistent available space and unmovable files.
+I'll explain one by one.

 Actually, it is very easy to shrink system partition and data drives with Disk Management, simply right click this partition to select Shrink Volume functionality and then encounter the amount of space to shrink.